 Arrival in Bangkok

 Kicking the tour off in Thailand’s capital, you’ll have the opportunity to explore the busy streets, markets and old quarter of Bangkok if you arrive during the day before meeting your tour leader and the rest of your group at our Welcome Night Introduction on Khao San Road at 6pm.
 You’ll get the full lowdown on how your travel pass works, get to ask any questions you might have, and make sure you’re all set for tomorrow morning’s departure.
 Spend the rest of the evening with your new travel mates, if you like, and get to know everyone over some delicious Thai food and a few drinks.

 Arrive in Chiang Mai

 Arriving early in the morning, you’ll have the whole of today and tomorrow to explore this historically rich city at your leisure, or take part in the optional activities on offer.
-Try out the Flight of the Gibbon zipline course, where you’ll swing through the trees, zip lining, climbing, and crawling through an amazing jungle playground, bathe an elephant at the Elephant Nature Park – a rescue and rehabilitation camp where the staff will educate you on these incredible animals before letting you loose with a bucket and sponge, learn how to make delicious Thai food at a local cookery class, take a tour of Bo Sang Handicraft Centre and get to see how beautiful traditional paper umbrellas are made, or explore the beautiful Buddhist temple of Wat Chedi Luang situated right in the centre of Chiang Mai.
+Try out the Flight of the Gibbon zipline course, where you’ll swing through the trees, zip lining, climbing, and crawling through an amazing jungle playground, bathe an elephant at the Elephant Nature Park – a rescue and rehabilitation camp where the staff will educate you on these incredible animals before letting you loose with a bucket and sponge, learn how to make delicious Thai food at a local cookery class, take a tour of Bo Sang Handicraft Centre and get to see how beautiful traditional paper umbrellas are made, or explore the beautiful Buddhist temple of Wat Chedi Luang situated right in the centre of Chiang Mai, within the city walls.
 In the evenings enjoy a huge selection of fantastic restaurants, peruse the wares of the famous night market, take in a ladyboy show, or watch a Muay Thai boxing match.